-Renewable energy generation facilities5 meet a large portion of regional and national energy requirements.
+Renewable electricity generation facilities4 meet a large portion of regional and national energy requirements.
 Significant hydroelectric generation facilities in Otago are located in the Central Otago, Clutha, and Queenstown Lakes Districts.
 Additionally, Otago has two wind farms, located in the Clutha District.